 Q: What methods of payment do you accept for my tour?

 A: Just so all information regarding our tour is clear, tour reservations are created over the phone with our tour specialist.
 Your Volcano Lava Boat Tour seats are confirmed with a Visa or Mastercard.
 We apologize but we are currently not accepting American Express.
 At the time of your reservation, we will go over all details regarding your tour, our cancellation policy and can answer any questions you may have.

-Q: Does a trip ever cancel due to weather or tide?
+Q: What is your CANCELLATION POLICY?
+Does a trip ever cancel due to weather or unsafe ocean conditions?

 A: Yes, safety is always first and it is possible that your Lava Ocean Tour can cancel due to weather and ocean conditions.
-Our Captain will determine the safety of all tour departures in concordance with the United States Coast Guard and any small craft advisory's from the Hawaii County Civil Defense, for ANY unfavorable ocean conditions.
-A call to cancel any tour due to an act of mother nature will result in rescheduling your tour or a refund.
-Any personal cancellations inside 48 hours or missed tours due to late arrivals are non-refundable.
+Our Captain will determine the safety of all tour departures in concordance with the United States Coast Guard and any small craft advisory's from the Hawaii County Civil Defense, for ANY unfavorable ocean conditions. **A call to cancel any tour ON OUR PART due to unsafe ocean conditions or lava re-direction will result in rescheduling your tour or a 100% refund. **Any personal cancellations by our guests outside 48 hours till departure will result in a 90% refund.
+Any personal cancellations inside 48 hours to check-in, or missed tours due to late arrivals are non-refundable.

 Q: So does the lava ever stop flowing?
 What if we get there and there is no lava?